What's New In Those DHS Memos On Immigration Enforcement?

 "Because immigrants can technically face charges for entering the country illegally," NPR's Adrian Florido explained in January, the policy "potentially makes any immigrant in the U.S. illegally a deportation priority just by virtue of being present."

 According to the Pew Research Center, there were 11.1 million people living in the U.S. illegally in 2014; two-thirds of them have been in the country for a decade or more, Pew says.
 That year, more than half of immigrants in the country illegally were from Mexico, 15 percent were from Central America and 13 percent from Asia.
+NPR's Hansi Lo Wang has more on the demographics of the group.

 The memo preserves Obama's protections for DREAMers, at least for now.